Archer Aviation Inc. (ACHR) Gains As Market Dips: What You Should Know

-Archer Aviation Inc. will be looking to display strength as it nears its next earnings release.
-On that day, Archer Aviation Inc. is projected to report earnings of -$0.32 per share, which would represent a year-over-year decline of 6.67%.
+Wall Street will be looking for positivity from Archer Aviation Inc. as it approaches its next earnings report date.
+In that report, analysts expect Archer Aviation Inc. to post earnings of -$0.32 per share.
+This would mark a year-over-year decline of 6.67%.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Archer Aviation Inc. is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Archer Aviation Inc. currently has a Zacks Rank of #3 (Hold).

 The Aerospace - Defense industry is part of the Aerospace sector.
-This industry currently has a Zacks Industry Rank of 127, which puts it in the top 50% of all 250+ industries.
+This group has a Zacks Industry Rank of 117, putting it in the top 47% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.